-- it is no longer an information system.
+- No longer an information system.
 TV 2.0 becomes a system of intervention, and thus a system of influence ;

-- it signals the beginning of the great war (Big Data War) between large consortia (Big Four – GAFA).
+- Signals the beginning of the great war (Big Data War) between large consortia (Big Four – GAFA).
 Each of them wants to impose their own commercial communication system on the whole planet ;

-- it uses a new generation of artificial intelligence (Deep Learning, ChatBot, etc.) to get answers faster ;
+- Uses a new generation of artificial intelligence (Deep Learning, ChatBot, etc.) to get answers faster ;

-- it provokes the emergence of new forms of media-based writing capable of addressing the various cultures of all the new clienteles.
+- Provokes the emergence of new forms of media-based writing capable of addressing the various cultures of all the new clienteles.

 The characteristics of this ecosystem have become the basis of the Net Economy :